jonas-fernandez-as/jonas-fernandez-as/README.md

 ## About Me

-I'm a **Junior Pentester** with hands-on training on Hack The Box and solid fundamentals in networking (Cisco).
+I'm a **Pentester** with hands-on training on Hack The Box and solid fundamentals in networking (Cisco).
 I focus on uncovering critical vulnerabilities and providing clear, actionable solutions.
 Passionate about continuous learning, I also create technical content on YouTube—showcasing real-world machine challenges on HTB—and author professional vulnerability reports.
 I collaborate with fellow security professionals to build a safer digital world.

 ---